Do I have the Knowledge to Answer? Investigating Answerability of Knowledge Base Questions: Abstract

 \section{Abstract}

-When answering natural language questions over knowledge bases (KBs), incompleteness in the KB can naturally lead to many questions being unanswerable.
+When answering natural language questions over knowledge bases, missing facts, incomplete schema and limited scope naturally lead to many questions being unanswerable.
 While answerability has been explored in other QA settings, it has not been studied for QA over knowledge bases (KBQA).
-We first identify various forms of KB incompleteness that can result in a question being unanswerable.
-We then propose \data, a new benchmark dataset, which systematically modifies \olddata\ (a popular KBQA dataset) to represent all these incompleteness issues.
-Testing two state-of-the-art KBQA models (trained on original \olddata\ as well as our \data), we find that both models struggle to detect unanswerable questions, or sometimes detect them for the wrong reasons.
-Consequently, both models suffer significant loss in performance, underscoring the need for further research in making KBQA systems robust to unanswerability.
+We create \emph{\data}, a new benchmark KBQA dataset with unanswerability, by first identifying various forms of KB incompleteness that make questions unanswerable, and then systematically adapting \olddata\ (a popular KBQA dataset with only answerable questions).
+Experimenting with three state-of-the-art KBQA models, we find that all three models suffer a drop in performance even after suitable adaptation for unanswerable questions.
+In addition, these often detect unanswerability for wrong reasons and find specific forms of unanswerability particularly difficult to handle.
+This underscores the need for further research in making KBQA systems robust to unanswerability.